-The trade-off is flexibility and freedom.
+The majority of OSS is distributed freely, making it very cost-effective.
 Unlike closed proprietary software, OSS can be altered and extended by any developer familiar with the source code.
-This grants organizations freedom from “vendor lock-in” and assures long-term viability.
-A widely adopted OSS project is often supported by hundreds of capable development shops that can always be called upon long into the future.
+This grants organizations freedom from “vendor lock-in,” where they must rely upon a single vendor for updates to their product.

 Learn more about open source software:

 Growing to Scale with Open Source Development and Tools